Explicit constructions of anti-automorphisms of cyclic and generalized cyclic algebras: Introduction

 The situation for generalized cyclic algebras is similar, with some small modifications (e.g., Theorem \ref{thm:maingeneralizedantiautcor}, Theorem \ref{cor:tilde G}).
-Most notably, when $\sigma$ has order $m$, monomial anti-automorphisms of degree greater than one can only exist on associative generalized cyclic algebras, and all proper nonassociative algebras $(D,\sigma,d)$ only admit monomial anti-automorphisms of degree one.
-The conditions for the existence of anti-automorphisms again involve a norm condition (Theorem \ref{cor:tilde G}).
+Most notably, when $\sigma$ has order $m$, monomial anti-automorphisms of degree greater than one can exist on associative generalized cyclic algebras.